Authored by the expert who managed and guided the team behind the Latvia Property Pack

 What's the vacancy rate for rentals in Latvia as of 2026?

-As of early 2026, the estimated vacancy rate for rental properties in Latvia is approximately 5%, with central Riga running tighter at around 3% to 4%.
+As of 2026, the estimated vacancy rate for active rental properties in Latvia is about 5%, but prime Riga apartments are tighter than the national average.

 Finally please note that you will have all the indicators you need in our property pack covering the real estate market in Latvia.